veliovgroup/ostrio/tutorials/linux/security/use-ssh-keys.md

 ```

 ### Issue with many keys (mac os)
-If you have multiple keys, system will try login with each of added "identity file" into keychain in alphabet order.
+If you have multiple keys, the system will try login with each of added "identity file" into keychain in alphabet order.
-By default Linux server will accept only 5 login attempts per connection, so if you will have more than 5 SSH keys in keychain you may end up with rejected connection.
+By default, Linux server will accept only 5 login attempts per connection, so if you will have more than 5 SSH keys in keychain you may end up with rejected connection.
 To solve this issue use `-i` flag to explicitly set "identity file":
 ```shell
 ssh -i ~/.ssh/my-app-proj username@host -o PubkeyAuthentication=no
 ```